xLeitix/acostt/README.md

 ## Support You Will Get

 As part of your PhD, you will be a salaried employee at the [Chalmers University of Technology](http://www.chalmers.se).
 You will be part of the [Software Engineering division](http://www.chalmers.se/en/departments/cse/organisation/se).
 Full funding for your PhD for up to 5 years will be provided.
 This includes not only your salary, but also sufficient funds to cover equipment, travels to conferences, and other costs of doing research.
+There are no tuition fees for PhD studies at Chalmers.
+The starting date is tentatively after the summer of 2017, but somewhat flexible.

 In addition to frequent meetings with your advisor, you will also be embedded in a closely-knit and successful research group operating in Sweden and Switzerland, with collaborators all over Europe and the world.